Summarized Tax Strategies

 • Luxury automobiles limits cap first-year depreciation for lighter passenger cars.

 • Depreciation recapture including Section 179 benefit recapture occurs when the automobile is sold or when business use reduces to 50% or less, and is taxed at ordinary tax rates.
-Both recaptures are mitigated by typical allowed depreciation during the period of us.
+Both recaptures are mitigated by typical allowed depreciation during the period of use.

 • Recapture can be a trap if you routinely buy and trade-in / sell automobiles since you feel compelled to buy another new automobile to mitigate recapture and related taxes.